(Anthony M. Kennedy, Justice of the United States Supreme Court, addresses

 - John Glenn, First American to Orbit the Earth (1964)

-The outstanding young scholars, scientists and social entrepreneurs selected to attend the International Achievement Summit are chosen from among the most distinguished young scholars and student leaders in the world.
+The outstanding scholars, scientists and social entrepreneurs selected to attend the International Achievement Summit are chosen from among the most distinguished young people in the world.
 The graduate student attendees are selected through a roster of prestigious international fellowship and scholarship programs, such as the Howard Hughes Medical Institute's Medical Research Fellowship, The Rhodes Scholarship Trust, The Truman Scholarship Foundation, White House Fellows Program, the Paul and Daisy Soros Foundation Fellowship, the Marshall Scholarship, Gates Cambridge Fellowship, and the Catherine B. Reynolds Foundation Fellowship Program for Social Entrepreneurship.
 The faculty of colleges and universities around the world also nominate student delegates for the International Achievement Summit.
 The student delegates have distinguished themselves not only in their academic or artistic pursuits, but also in their record of service to their schools and communities as well as to various international charitable organizations.
 Their interests span the full spectrum, from the sciences to law, medicine, the humanities and entrepreneurship.
 In addition, the Academy of Achievement invites several student delegates who have demonstrated great promise in the performing arts to participate in the Summit activities.

 Many of the student delegates who have participated in the Academy's annual Summit have gone on to make extraordinary contributions in their own lives, including: Larry Page and Sergey Brin, the co-founders of Google (Academy Class of 2000); Dr. Eric Lander, founding director of the Broad Institute and a principal leader of the Human Genome Project (Class of 1974); Dr. Lisa Randall, Professor of Physics at Harvard University and a leading expert on particle physics and cosmology (Class of 1980); Bruce Reed, former Chief of Staff to Vice President Joe Biden and former Chief Domestic Policy Advisor to President Bill Clinton (Class of 1978); Dr. Steven D. Levitt, Professor of Economics at the University of Chicago and best-selling author (Class of 1985); Mitchell E. Daniels, Jr., Governor of the State of Indiana (Class of 1967); Debra Ann Livingston, federal judge on the U.S. Court of Appeals for the Second Circuit (Class of 1977); Herschel Walker, Heisman Trophy winner at the University of Georgia (Class of 1980); and Taylor Swift, singer, songwriter and musician (Class of 2008).